Skip to main content

 This document provides repeatable, executable, step-by-step instructions for migrating data between S3 storage systems using Chorus.

 The goal is to enable users to follow these steps on a local machine, inspect configurations, and test APIs.
-The Chorus standalone binary is chosen as a straightforward and accessible option for this purpose.
+The Chorus standalone binary has been chosen to provide a straightforward and accessible option for this purpose.

 Alternatively, the Docker Compose setup can be used to gain insight into running Chorus across multiple hosts in a production-like environment.